Nujanai/Games-Analytics-Project/README.md

 # Games-Analytics-Project
-Hello and thank you for visiting my GitHub repository.
+Hello and thank you for visiting.
 The objective of this repository is to showcase my data analysis skills.
 I will be updating the project as I meet milestones.
 Key milestones:
 -	Identify dataset
 -	Review and understand the content of the dataset